AmritRaj23/data-journey-v2/ETL/Dataflow/README.md

 To create a flex-template we first need to build the pipeline code as container in the Container Registry.

-Build the beam folder content as container named `beam-processing-flex-template` to your Container Registry.
+Build the Dataflow folder content as container named `beam-processing-flex-template` to your Container Registry.

 Make sure to update config_env.sh with your variables.